Okazakee/okazakee-dev-website/src/pages/Portfolio/posts/markdown/calypso.md

 # Calypso-Pi Project
 [www.calypso-pi.xyz](www.calypso-pi.xyz)

-This project is focused on creating a Minecraft Server connected to a Web Platform using aSingle Board Computer and Docker.
+This project is focused on creating a Minecraft Server connected to a Web Platform using a Single Board Computer and Docker.
 At the end of the above, the idea is to create a system for **"Plug & Play"** installation.

 In the development of the Web Platform **NextJS** will be used as frontend framework and **MariaDB** will be used to store user data (**NestJS/ExpressJS** will be used as ackend framework if there will be need to).